Neasa Hardiman

 Neasa Hardiman is an Irish director of both fiction and nonfiction, predominantly known for her television work.

 Hardiman began her career producing a number of shows for the RTÉ network in Ireland and has since worked on both British and American productions.
 Her television credits include the children's drama series Tracy Beaker Returns (2010–2012), the crime dramas Scott & Bailey (2014) and Happy Valley (2016), the American period drama Z: The Beginning of Everything and the Marvel superhero series Inhumans (both 2017).

 Biography

+Early life

+Neasa is the youngest of five, including composer Ronan Hardiman.
+Her parents were Rosaleen (Thornton) and Thomas.
+Thomas was the Director General of RTÉ between 1968 and 1975.
+She grew up in Donnybrook, Dublin.

 Education and early career

 Hardiman holds a number of degrees including a Double First (First Class Honours and First Place) Bachelor of Design from the National College of Art and Design in Dublin.
 A fluent German speaker, Hardiman earned a master's degree in visual communications from the Universität der Künste (University of the Arts) in Berlin.
 Subsequently, Hardiman completed a master's degree in Aesthetics and Politics from the NCAD Dublin and a PhD in Film Studies from Trinity College Dublin.